Wyoming Department of Corrections appoints new Prison Division Administrator - NewsBreak

 cowboystatedaily.com

-According to the unofficial results released by the Wyoming Secretary of State's office, with all counties reporting in, Kristi Racines will be Wyoming's next State Auditor.
+According to the unofficial results released by the Wyoming Secretary of State's office, with all counties reporting in, Mark Gordon will be Wyoming's next Governor.

+Infant at center of Amber Alert safely located in Wyoming, father arrested

+The 11-month-old at the center of an Amber Alert has been safely located.

 county17.com